 If you get a speeding ticket, you can typically expect the points to stay on your record for three years, though this time frame can vary.

-How long does a speeding ticket impact insurance rates?
+How long does a speeding ticket stay on your record and impact insurance rates?

-In general, a speeding ticket will impact your insurance rates for three years.
+speeding ticketwill impact your insurance rates for three years.
 But this can vary depending on your insurance company, where you live, and the seriousness of the violation.

 Insurance companies weigh violations differently, and you may be able to find a provider who doesn’t penalize you as severely.
 You don’t want to pay more than necessary simply because you didn’t get multiple quotes!